Knowledge is not power.

 You may know everything, but without influence you can’t do anything.

-In 1999 I started a marketing agency.
+In 1999, I started a marketing agency called MWI.

 My wife and I lived in a studio apartment above a garage and shared a small car with no air conditioning.

+My health also sufffered.
 I also weighed 239 lbs, about 70 lbs more than I should, and couldn’t walk up a single flight of stairs without wheezing for five minutes afterward.

-I was poor, unhealthy, and miserable.
+I was unhealthy, poor, and miserable.

 I also had no idea what to do.